 Penimbul waterfall is the smallest waterfall from those three.
 It is the closest and the easiest one to reach from the beach.

-We off swimming at the pond for a while.
-All I can say it is one of the best waterfall swimming experiences I had.
+We went swimming at the pond for a while.
+All I can say is that is one of the best waterfall swimming experiences I have had.

 Regarding to our trip, the Kaniungan islads are our real attempt to the sea.
-There two islands of Kaniungan islands, Kaniungan Besar (the bigger Kaniugan island) and Kaniungan Kecil (the smaller Kaniungan island).
+There are two islands, Kaniungan Besar (the bigger Kaniugan island) and Kaniungan Kecil (the smaller Kaniungan island).

 Kaniungan Besar is more touristic one.
 You can find some water sport attractions at the beach asides with the snorkeling activity that you can do easily by swimming not to far from the beach line.
 There are an accommodation service too at this island for any holiday makers who want to stay there.